PelionIoT/snap-pelion-edge/README.md

 The `prime/` parameter is the search folder.
 You can swap this out for your root directory if you are running this script on the install machine.

+## RelayTerm

+For more information on relayTerm, see the `docs` folder

 ## Update Pelion Edge